dipperLyra/user-manager/README.md

 - Make a new copy of .env.sample and change the name to .env Run `cp .env.sample .env`

 - Edit the content of .env to match your system properties.
 To avoid any incidence that could lead to a Civil War I would not give example with any.
-Even me and family would go with vim 🙅🏾‍♂️
+Even though my family and I would go with vim 🙅🏾‍♂️

 - Run `node mailer/email.js`